discoleo/R/Identifiers.ISNI.md

 3. Author identification: https://repinf.pbworks.com/w/page/13779410/Author%20identification

-## Proposal: Academic IDs (ACID)
+## Proposal: Academic ID (ACID)

 ### Character Set

 The proposal is to use the upper-case ASCI letters:
 - A - Z (26 variants);
-- Digits: 1 - 9 could be added in the future; digit 0 is omitted as it could be misinterpreted with the letter "O".
+- Digits: 1 - 9 could be added in the future; digit 0 is omitted as it could be misidentified with the letter "O".
 - Additional characters: can be used inside the string to separate 2 tokens, e.g."-", "+", "\*", "%", "#", "@";
 - Validation code: could also use "$" and/or "!";
 - Example: "AZYY+AUG_", where "_" stands for the validation code;
+- Tokens are formed of 4 characters and are separated by one of the special characters;
+- The initial acid codes would be formed by 2 tokens of 4 characters separated by one special character; they could be extended to the left with more tokens.

 ### Non-Latin Character Sets